VR-25/acc/README.md

 The author assumes no responsibility under anything that might break due to the use/misuse of this software.
 By choosing to use/misuse it, you agree to do so at your own risk!

-Some devices, notably Xiaomi devices, have a buggy PMIC (Power Management Integrated Circuit) that can be triggered by acc.
+Some devices, notably from Xiaomi, have a buggy PMIC (Power Management Integrated Circuit) that can be triggered by acc.
 The issue blocks charging.
 Ensure your battery does not discharge too low.
 Using acc's auto shutdown feature is highly recommended.